The Ancient Egyptian/Christian Holy Families

 – Both became the savior to whom men and women turned for assurance of immortality.

 The medieval Passion plays concerning the death and resurrection of Jesus closely parallels the death and resurrection of the Egyptian King as Osiris.

 Finally, the biblical story about the raising from the dead of El-Asar or Lazarus has maintained the Ancient Egyptian name/concept of Osiris whose name in the Ancient Egyptian tongue was ‘Asar‘.
 The miracle described in John’s Gospel was never an historic event.
 Instead it was a recurring, deeply archetypal and widely used symbol of God’s power to resurrect the dead.

-[An excerpt from Ancient Egyptian Roots Of Christianity by Moustafa Gadalla]
+[An excerpt from Ancient Egyptian Roots of Christianity, 2nd Edition by Moustafa Gadalla]